Keloids on Ear Piercings: Everything You Need to Know

 Corticosteroid Injections

 Steroid injections are one of the most common and effective treatments for reducing keloid size and symptoms.
 These anti-inflammatory medications are injected directly into the keloid to shrink the tissue, soften the scar, and relieve itching or discomfort.
 Treatments are usually given every few weeks over several treatments, depending on the keloid’s size and response.
-Corticosteroids may also be combined with other treatments like laser or surgery for better results.
+Corticosteroids may also be combined with other treatments, like laser or surgery, for better results.
 This option is especially helpful in flattening keloids and preventing them from growing further, making it ideal for early to moderately developed ear keloids.

 Cryotherapy

 Cryotherapy involves freezing the keloid tissue with liquid nitrogen to destroy excess scar cells and reduce the size of the keloid.
-This method works by causing controlled damage to the abnormal scar tissue, prompting it to shrink over time.
+This method works by causing controlled damage to the abnormal scar tissue formations, prompting it to shrink over time.
 It’s most effective on smaller keloids and is often used in combination with corticosteroid injections for enhanced results.
 While it may cause temporary swelling or blistering, cryotherapy is a relatively quick, in-office procedure with minimal downtime.
 It’s a good option for patients looking for non-surgical ways to manage early or small ear keloids.

 Ear Keloid Removal Surgery

-Surgical removal is often recommended for larger or more persistent ear keloids that haven’t responded well to non-invasive options.
+Surgical removal is often recommended for larger keloids or more persistent ear keloids that haven’t responded well to non-invasive options.
 During the procedure, a specialist carefully excises the keloid tissue, often using advanced techniques to minimize trauma and reduce the chance of recurrence.
-However, surgery alone is not usually enough — it’s typically followed by adjunct treatments such as corticosteroid injections or superficial radiation therapy to prevent regrowth.
+However, the surgical procedure alone is not usually enough — it’s typically followed by adjunct treatments such as corticosteroid injections or superficial radiation therapy to prevent regrowth.
 When performed by a skilled plastic surgeon, keloid removal surgery can restore the ear’s appearance and significantly improve comfort and quality of life.

 Superficial Radiation Therapy